 The camera obscura is believed to be among the earliest optical inventions, theoretically dating back at least to the ancient Greek era.
 Academics believe camera obscura devices may have been used by Renaissance painters such as Leonardo Da Vinci to project live images onto canvases to help them paint, and in Victorian and Edwardian times they became a popular seaside attraction in both Europe and the US.

 Such was the case with the Santa Monica Camera Obscura: Built in 1898 by Robert F. Jones, and given to the city in 1907, the camera spent almost 50 years documenting life on the Santa Monica beach.
-In 1955 the mechanism was installed in the nearby Senior Recreation Center.
+In 1955 the mechanism was installed in the nearby Adult Recreation Center, now a City-run art lab.
 Many images of the popular beach community throughout the years are on display to compare to the current view.